On Alice A. Bailey, World Goodwill and the United Nations by Isobel Blackthorn

 Alice Bailey’s sole aim was to foster human and planetary betterment.
 Yet few have heard of her outside of esoteric and alternative spirituality circles other than conspiracy theorists, who point to Bailey’s teachings and organizations as evidence not of good but of evil.
 Her support of the United Nations lies at the heart of their concerns.
 Conversely, Alice Bailey’s championing of the UN is used to support their argument that the UN is dedicated to instituting a new world order.
 From such thinking arises paranoia concerning population control, the notion of sustainability, and human-induced climate change.

 Perhaps it is about time the conspiracy narrative surrounding Alice Bailey is challenged and her contribution to human thought acknowledged and evaluated and even appreciated, not least for its fundamental intention of goodwill.
 An opportunity exists today just as it did in Bailey’s day to step into a better world, yet this chance is contingent on the willingness of more and more people to do something to make a difference and take on the responsibility for co-creating alternatives.
 Good ideas abound.
 Innovation is everywhere.
-Perhaps now, more than ever, humanity needs a touch of Alice Bailey’s zeal to fully realize our potential.
+Maybe now, more than ever, humanity needs a touch of Alice Bailey’s zeal to fully realize our potential.

 © Isobel Blackthorn